|

 - The real "12 Days of Christmas", Yule begins on

-of the God.
-It is the time when an individual concludes the chapter
+represents the rebirth of the God.
+It is the time when an individual

-of their life for the year and prepares for the rebirth of the
+concludes the chapter of their life for the year and prepares for the

 -

-are some similarities that most people will probably recognize.
+but there are some similarities that most people will probably

-Dark red or Bayberry candles are used to decorate the home and
+recognize.
+Dark red or Bayberry candles are used to decorate the home

-and allow it to burn until it extinguishes by itself.
-A set of
+it to burn until it extinguishes by itself.
+A set of candles can also

-fire is the tool that returns all to it's beginnings, "ashes
+Yule log.
+The fire is the tool that returns all to it's beginnings,

-to ashes".
-And prepares the soul for rebirth, the "rise
+"ashes to ashes".
+And prepares the soul for rebirth, the "rise of the

 -

-fire) and green (for the rebirth) process.
-The season includes
+red (for the fire) and green (for the rebirth) process.
+The season

-for celebrating the sweet joys of the year past and the sweetness
+celebrating the sweet joys of the year past and the sweetness for the

 -

-the horned God, the Pagan God of death and the final chapter
+to represent the horned God, the Pagan God of death and the final

 - American tradition ~ Candlemas